divio/divio-cloud-docs/how-to/interact-storage.rst

 Limitations
 ~~~~~~~~~~~

-You may encounter some file transfer size limitations when pushing and pulling
-media using the Divio app or the Divio CLI. :ref:`Interacting directly with the
+You may encounter some file transfer size limitations when pushing and pulling media using the Divio CLI.
-S3 storage bucket <interact-storage-s3>` is a way around this.
+:ref:`Interacting directly with the S3 storage bucket <interact-storage-s3>` is a way around this.

 It can also be much faster, and allows selective changes to files in the system.